awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-cakephp-tutorial.md

 1. Choose **Actions**, and then choose **Terminate Environment**\.

 1. In the **Confirm Termination** dialog box, type the environment name, and then choose **Terminate**\.

+With Elastic Beanstalk, you can easily create a new environment for your application at any time\.

 In addition, you can terminate database resources that you created outside of your Elastic Beanstalk environment\.
 When you terminate an Amazon RDS database instance, you can take a snapshot and restore the data to another instance later\.